Devrim-Celik/interactive_neuron_model_simulator/README.md

 # Interative Neuron Models
-In this repository, you can find a variety of computational neuron models, ranging from complex models such as the Hodgkin-Huxley Model over to simple model like a leaky integrate-and-fire model; written in Python 3.
+In this repository, you can find a variety of computational neuron models, ranging from complex models such as the Hodgkin-Huxley model over to simple model like a leaky integrate-and-fire model; written in Python 3.
 Each of those is represented via a GUI, coded in **tkinter**, allowing the user to manipulate the external current as well as model specific key values.